uvicpraxis/uvicpraxis.github.io/metadata.md

 * Thriller
 * War

+## Pacing
+This is a drop-down field with a controlled vocabulary developed by MobyGames that we are adopting.
+This data pertains to the entire game and not just the clip.
+Multiple options may be selected, and they should be listed in alphabetical order.
+The options are:
+* Meditative
+* Persistent
+* Real-time
+* Turn-based

+## Progression
+This is a drop-down field with a controlled vocabulary developed by the Praxis Studio.
+This data pertains to the clip and not the entire game.
+Multiple options may be selected, and they should be listed in alphabetical order.
+The options are:

+* Act structure
+* Chance / randomness
+* Climax
+* Cutscene
+* Death / permadeath
+* Elimination / team wipe
+* Excuse plot
+* Exposition
+* Falling action
+* Flashback
+* Flashforward
+* Game over screen
+* Gating
+* Highlight / replay reel
+* Level
+* Leveling up
+* Loop
+* Lore dump
+* Resolution
+* Respawning
+* Rising action
+* Rolling credits
+* Upgrades
+* Waiting

+## Economy and Social
+This is a drop-down field with a controlled vocabulary developed by the Praxis Studio.
+This data pertains to the clip and not the entire game.
+Multiple options may be selected, and they should be listed in alphabetical order.
+The options are:

+* Cosmetics / loadouts
+* Data collection
+* Energy / damage
+* Esports
+* Extraction
+* Fan game
+* Free-to-play
+* Grinding
+* Hard currency
+* Inventory
+* Leaderboards
+* Live service
+* Lives
+* Loot box
+* Mascot game
+* Medium currency
+* Monetization
+* Optimization
+* Pay to win
+* Random number generator
+* Resource
+* Reward
+* Sink
+* Social currency / trophy
+* Soft currency
+* Shop
+* Shopkeeper
+* Skill tree
+* Tap / faucet
+* Team / roster
+* Wealth
+* Zero-sum

 ## Perspective(s)
-This is a dropdown field with a controlled vocabulary developed by MobyGames that we are adopting for our purposes.
+This is a drop-down field with a controlled vocabulary developed by MobyGames that we are adopting (with additions).
 This data pertains to the clip and not the entire game.
 Multiple options may be selected, and they should be listed in alphabetical order.
 The options are:
+* Breaking the fourth wall
 * 1st-person
 * 3rd-person
 * Audio game